 I am a member of the Antimicrobial Resistance, Omics & Microbiota group at NTU.
 I am course leader for the MSc and MRes Molecular Microbiology courses.
-I am also module leader for BIOL40472: Medical Microbiology and I also teach in modules BIOL33211: Toxicology, BIOL33511: Environmental Forensic Assessment, BIOL45231: Molecular Microbiology, BIOL22371: Applied Microbiology, BIOL10321: Introduction to Microbiology, and BIOL14406: Living Systems.
+I am also module leader for BIOL40472: Medical Microbiology and I teach in modules BIOL33211: Toxicology, BIOL33511: Environmental Forensic Assessment, BIOL45231: Molecular Microbiology, BIOL22371: Applied Microbiology, BIOL10321: Introduction to Microbiology, and BIOL14406: Living Systems.

 I attained my PhD from the University of Helsinki in 2009.
 I then moved to Germany for a postdoctoral fellowship at the Max Planck Institute for Developmental Biology in Tuebingen, where I spent 3 years.
 Following this, I did a second postdoc at the University of Oslo, Norway, before becoming a group leader there.
 I joined NTU in June 2019.

 I study bacterial pathogenesis, focusing on autotransporters of Gram-negative bacteria.
 These proteins are self-contained secretion systems and surface molecules that mediate a number of virulence functions.
 The proteins are found widely in Gram-negative bacteria, and I have studied a variety of autotransporters from organisms such as Escherichia coli, Pseudomonas aeruginosa, and Yersinia enterocolitica.
 My work characterises both the functions of autotransporters as well as their secretion mechanism.
 In addition, as surface-exposed molecules and virulence factors, autotransporters are potential vaccine and drug targets.

 I am a member of the editorial board for Biology (MDPI), PeerJ, and Scientific Reports, and I am a review editor for Frontiers in Microbiology.
 I also regularly review for journals such as FEMS Microbiology Letters, Toxins (MDPI), and Microbiology.
 For recent peer review activity, visit my Publons page.

 I am a member of the Society for Applied Microbiology and the Microbiology Society.